pushkalmani/UrlShortener/readme.md

 ---
 [(Back to top)](#list-of-contents)

-url shortener is web app created using flask , The purpose of this app is to convert long complex url's into simpler url and it also stores the visits you make to those url's
+url shortener is web app created by using flask , The purpose of this app is to convert long complex url's into simpler url and it also stores the visits you make to those url's.

 ## Working